 in winter the temperature is predicted to be 32 degrees or lower during day-time hours and/or 20 degrees or lower during night-time hours.

-You can also submit a life threatening referral for medical equipment and medical condition by contacting your local OKDHS field staff at 405-522-5050.
+You can submit a life threatening referral for medical equipment and medical condition by calling 405-522-5050.

 Eligibility Requirements